it-gro/hugo-theme-w3css-basic/README.md

 ```

-* if `baseURL` containts paths (like http://example.com/foo/bar), you need to make sure, this path is also given in browserconfig.xml and manifest.json
+* if `baseURL` containts paths (like http://example.com/foo/bar) you
+  need to make sure this path is also given in browserconfig.xml and
+  manifest.json